melodyyangaws/emr-stream-demo/README.md

 # Spark Structured Streaming Demo with EMR ON MSK

 This is a project developed in Python [CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html).
-It include sample data, Kafka producer simulator and a consumer example that can be run with EMR on EC2 or EMR on EKS.
+It includes sample data, Kafka producer simulator and a consumer example that can be run with EMR on EC2 or EMR on EKS.

 The infrastructure deployment includes the following:
 - A new S3 bucket to store sample data and stream job code